xXJSONDeruloXx/book-rsvp-reader/README.md

 # Book RSVP Speed Reader

-Mobile app for speed-reading physical books using camera OCR and RSVP (Rapid Serial Visual Presentation) technology.
+for speed-reading physical books using camera OCR and RSVP (Rapid Serial Visual Presentation) technology.

-## Concept

-1. **Capture** - Point camera at book page, tap to capture
-2. **Process** - OCR extracts text from image
-3. **Read** - Display text one word at a time using RSVP technique
-4. **Repeat** - Move to next page when done
+currently a little POC webapp that accepts txt files or pasted in text

+play with it at: https://xxjsonderuloxx.github.io/book-rsvp-reader/

 ## RSVP (Rapid Serial Visual Presentation)